The runtime is the security boundary. The model is an implementation detail.

 The Dropstone server itself does not persist prompt or completion content.
 Request logs capture metadata only: model identifier, token counts, latency, cost, status code.
 Prompt text, attached files, and model responses are never written to disk and never sent to analytics platforms.

-Dropstone Fast 1.5, Pro 1.5, and Heavy 1.5 are branded names.
-The underlying model behind each tier is selected monthly by Blankline Research's open-weight frontier evaluation, and the brand stays stable as the model changes underneath.
+Dropstone Fast 1.6, Pro 1.6, and Heavy 1.6 are branded names.
+The underlying model behind each tier is selected each cycle by Blankline Research's open-weight frontier evaluation, and the brand stays stable as the model changes underneath.

-The version suffix 1.5 encodes Year 1, Month 5 — May 2026.
-Each monthly cycle re-evaluates the open-weight frontier on cost-adjusted SWE-bench, agentic tool-use, and vision benchmarks and pins the best fit to each tier.
+The version suffix 1.6 encodes Year 1, Month 6 — June 2026.
+Each cycle re-evaluates the open-weight frontier on SWE-bench Pro and agentic tool-use benchmarks, vendor-reported and compared like-for-like, and pins the best fit to each tier.

 The underlying model is an implementation detail.
 The brand is the stable interface.
 When a better model emerges, the brand follows.